Realist Real Estate Roundup, November 4–8 (Part 2 of 7)

 The Fed is the biggest buyer of TBA paper.
 Other buyers include sovereign wealth funds, countries with trade surpluses with the United States, and pension funds.
 TBAs are a completely “upstairs” market in that they don’t trade on an exchange and most trading is done “on the wire,” or over the phone.

-How did the FOMC minutes affect TBAs?
+How did the jobs report affect TBAs?

 After all the speculation that the Fed would start reducing purchases, it stood pat at the September meeting and made no changes.
 It made the same decision in October.
-The Fed is in a bit of a bind on the MBS (mortgage-backed securities) side, as demand for MBS is low while the REITs delever, fixed-income funds continue to experience withdrawals, and foreign investors continue to sell.
+The Fed is in a bit of a bind on the MBS (mortgage-backed securities) side, as demand for MBS is low while the REITs delever, fixed income funds continue to experience withdrawals, and foreign investors continue to sell.
 If TBAs drop in price, that means higher mortgage rates, and the Fed won’t want to risk damaging the budding recovery in real estate.

 Implications for mortgage REITs